gajduk/mxWidget_JVectorMap/README.md

 At this stage this widget is still in beta and thus not available from the marketplace (use at your won risk).
 Also I have not yet decided what type of license I will use, but there will likely be licensing for commercial projects.

+## I understand the risks, I still want to use this in my project.

+Download the ``JVectorMapTest\widgets\jVectorMapWidget.mpk file`` and put it in the widgets folder of your own Mendix project.
+Reload the project from disk (F4 from the Modeler) and fire free.

-## What version of Mendix are we talking about here
+## What version of Mendix are we talking about here??

 I have only tested 6.0.1.
 I expect to work in all 6.something versions but haven't tested it.

-## Future plans
+## Do you plan to add new features??

-Add widht/height and onclick microflows.
+Of course.
+Next on my list are to add widht/height and onclick microflows.
 Please let me know if you want a specific feature.

 ## Contributing